-This Fresh Mango Salsa is just 5 ingredients, and all sweet-spicy flavor.
+This Fresh Mango Salsa is just 5 ingredients and all sweet-spicy flavor.
 It’s perfect served with salmon or chicken, and it makes the most incredible fish tacos.
 It’s super easy to make, and a great way to add so much flavor to your dinner.
 Try serving it alongside your favorite taco bowls, burrito bowls, or quesadillas.
 Mango Salsa also keeps well for a few days in the fridge which is another bonus!

 Mango salsa is my favorite fruit salsa because it makes everything it touches so good!
 That sweetness combined with the savory flavors and touch of spicy from the jalapeno is an unbeatable combination.
-You’ll always find me looking for ripe mangos when I’m grocery shopping because I will change up our entire menu to fit in some mango salsa!
+You’ll always find me looking for ripe mangos when I’m grocery shopping because I will change up our entire menu to fit in some mango salsa.

 We mostly serve this salsa over taco bowls or burrito bowls.
 And you’ll find mango salsa as part of several recipes already on the blog.
 But I figured it was way past time I got you a dedicated recipe for this because it’s too good to be passed over.
-You might also find this salsa becomes a favorite because it’s often the perfect thing to make when tomatoes aren’t in season.

 - Mangos – My favorite mango to use in this salsa is the Champagne or Ataulfo.
 They’re the ones you see that have all yellow skin, and when it’s a deep yellow-orange color they’re ripe.
-They’re super sweet and less fibrous than the regular mangos.
+They’re super sweet and less fibrous than regular mangos.
 But whatever ripe mango you find is perfect because it’s hard to go wrong with mango salsa.
 I don’t recommend trying to use frozen mango because the texture is too soft when it thaws.
 If you can’t find mango, you can sub in finely diced ripe pineapple.

 - Red onion – finely diced red onion adds a lot of savory flavor and nice color.
 You can use any onion you’d like, but red onion is a bit milder and perfect in this fruit salsa.

-- Jalapeno/Serrano – finely diced adds the touch of spice to the mix that makes this salsa addictive.
+- Jalapeno/Serrano – finely diced adds a touch of spice to the mix that makes this salsa addictive.
 The amount listed in the recipe is for a mild salsa.
 But feel free to add as much as you’d like, we add about triple the amount of jalapeno called for.